Introduction to Special Access Programs (SAPs) SA101.01

 Length: 3.5 days

-Target Audience: Newly assigned SAP security professionals, SAP non-security professionals, and security professionals needing refresher training on SAP policy
+Target Audience: Newly assigned DOD and Federal civilian, military, and contractor SAP security professionals, SAP non-security professionals, and security professionals needing refresher training on SAP policy.

-- Attendance Requirements: Full-time attendance at all sessions and participation in practice exercises.
+- Attendance Requirement: Full-time attendance at all sessions and participation in practice exercises.

 - The passing score is 80 percent.

-- ACE Credit Recommendation (What's this?): 2 semester hours, lower-division baccalaureate/associate degree category
+- ACE Credit Recommendation (What's this?): Two (2) semester hours, lower division baccalaureate/associate degree category

 CDSE courses are intended for use by Department of Defense and other U.S. Government personnel and contractors within the National Industrial Security Program.